ttamminen/ASP.NET-MVC-Common-Declarative-Helpers/readme.md

 --------
 The idea is to provide simple and easily customizable helpers that will make your Razor views slightly cleaner.

+Sometimes using built-in html helpers can cause ugly syntax when you don't find exactly correct overrides.
+For example simple thing like creating a form is done using helper that has 11 overrides.
+There are no optional parameters or named arguments.

 Installation
 ------------